antoniomuso/LibgdxCameraController2D/README.md

 # LibgdxCameraController2D
-Simple camera controller for movement of camera in 2D world for Libgdx FrameWork
+Simple camera controller for camera's movements in 2D world for Libgdx FrameWork